 Just as we try to build emergency cash reserves as part of a balanced wealth management plan today, maintaining a sufficient reserve amount for unexpected contingencies during your retirement years is of great importance.
 When you couple not knowing how long you may live with not knowing how your investments may perform, even the smallest of unexpected financial expenses could wreak havoc on your overall retirement plan

-So if anyone is struggling to take that first step in the retirement planning process understanding what these four goals mean to you should help get you started.
+So if anyone is struggling to take that first step in the retirement goals and planning process understanding what these four goals mean to you should help get you started.
 Remember that the first step within any aspect of building a wealth management plan is likely the hardest.
 However, developing a vision for what success looks like and knowing what you would like to accomplish, can and likely will make this journey extraordinarily rewarding.

 For more information about how we can build help you build your own customized wealth management plan you can reach us at 248-860-2279 or firstname.lastname@example.org.